Visit Château de Villandry, France

 Anywhere else, the Château de Villandry, an elaborate Renaissance-style palace, would be the star attraction, but it’s upstaged by its own gardens, a collection of French-Renaissance-style outdoor rooms that reflect their creator's passion for Italian art.

-Laid out in a succession of terraces, each with its own identity and esthetic, the six landscaped gardens are among the finest in France.
+Laid out in a succession of terraces, each with its own identity and aesthetic, the six landscaped gardens are among the finest in France.
 Pruned hedges, geometric beds, trailing vines and a riot of bright planting lead visitors down pebbled paths and through an artistic masterpiece that was recreated in 1908 to reflect the chateau's original planting scheme.

 France specialist Samantha